Guinness World Records: Ethical and safety issues

 There have been instances of closed categories being reopened.
 For example, the sword swallowing category was listed as closed in the 1990 Guinness Book of World Records, but has since been reopened with Johnny Strange breaking a sword swallowing record on Guinness World Records Live.
 Similarly, the speed beer drinking records which were dropped from the book in 1991, reappeared 17 years later in the 2008 edition, but were moved from the "Human Achievements" section of the older book to the "Modern Society" section of the newer edition.

 As of 2011, it is required in the guidelines of all "large food" type records that the item be fully edible, and distributed to the public for consumption, to prevent food wastage.
 Chain letters are also not allowed: "Guinness World Records does not accept any records relating to chain letters, sent by post or e-mail."
 After Roger Guy English set the record for sleeplessness in 1974, the category was discontinued for being too dangerous.
 At the request of the U.S. Mint, in 1984, the book stopped accepting claims of large hoardings of pennies or other currency.
 Environmentally unfriendly records (such as the releasing of sky lanterns and party balloons) are no longer accepted or monitored, in addition to records relating to tobacco or cannabis consumption or preparation.

 In 2024, Guinness World Records was accused of laundering the reputation of the oppressive governments as it set world records for the UAE's police forces and Egypt's military.
 By 2024, the UAE achieved 526 records, of which 21 were credited to the Emirates' police force.
 Matthew Hedges, a British academic who was forced to sign a false confession, asked the records body to take down the Abu Dhabi police department's certificate for "most signatures on a scroll", along with other such titles.
 Concerns were also raised around the activities around Egypt, which moved from 22 records to 110 within a decade until 2024.
-James Lynch, co-founder of FairSquare, said the records were legitimising Abdel Fattah el-Sisi's regime.
+James Lynch, co-founder of FairSquare, said the records were legitimizing Abdel Fattah el-Sisi's regime.
 The Guinness World Records stated that its record titles "cannot be purchased".

-Guinness World Records has been accused of romanticising diseases, such as Grave's Disease and Pica.
+Guinness World Records has been accused of romanticizing diseases, such as Graves' disease and Pica.

 Difficulty in defining records

-For some potential categories, Guinness World Records has declined to list some records that are too difficult or impossible to determine.
+For some potential categories, Guinness World Records has declined to list some records that are too difficult, subjective, or impossible to determine.
 For example, its website states: "We do not accept any claims for beauty as it is not objectively measurable."

-On 10 December 2010, Guinness World Records stopped accepting submissions for the "dreadlock" category after an investigation of its first and only female title holder, Asha Mandela, determining it was impossible to judge this record accurately.
+Similarly, it also rejected musical records such as "fastest violin player" because it's deemed "impossible to judge if all notes are being played correctly, even when recordings are slowed down".